garvitranaa/Hospital-Management-System-for-minor-project/README.md

 7. Access the Application

-For Console App: Output will appear in the terminal
+Console App: Output appears in the terminal

-For Web App (ASP.NET): Open the provided localhost URL in your browser
+ASP.NET Web App: Open the localhost URL in a browser

-For Desktop App (WinForms/WPF): The application window will launch automatically

-If you want, I can:
+WinForms / WPF App: Application window launches automatically

 Rewrite this exactly in README.md format